peiyiw/COVID-19_Role_Of_Age/README.md

 ## Abstract

 Asymptomatic individuals carrying SARS-CoV-2 can transmit the virus and contribute to outbreaks of COVID-19, but it is not yet clear how the proportion of asymptomatic infections varies by age and geographic location.
 Here we use detailed surveillance data gathered during COVID-19 resurgences in six cities of China at the beginning of 2021 to investigate this question.
 Data were collected by multiple rounds of city-wide PCR test with detailed contact tracing, where each patient was monitored for symptoms through the whole course of infection.
-We find that the proportion of asymptomatic infections declines with age (coefficient =-0.006, P<0.01), falling from 56% in age group 0–9 years to 12% in age group >60 years.
-Using an age-stratified compartment model, we show that this age-dependent asymptomatic pattern together with the age distribution of overall cases can explain most of the geographic differences in reported asymptomatic proportions.
-Combined with demography and contact matrices from other countries worldwide, we estimate that a maximum of 22%–55% of SARS-CoV-2 infections would come from asymptomatic cases in an uncontrolled epidemic based on asymptomatic proportions in China.
-Our analysis suggests that flare-ups of COVID-19 are likely if only adults are vaccinated and that surveillance and possibly control measures among children will be still needed in the future to contain epidemic resurgence.
+We find that the proportion of infections that is asymptomatic declines with age (coefficient=-0.006, 95% CI: -0.008–-0.003, P<0.01), falling from 42% (95% CI: 6%–78%) in age group 0–9 years to 11% (95% CI: 0%–25%) in age group >60 years.
+Using an age-stratified compartment model, we show that this age-dependent asymptomatic pattern, together with the distribution of cases by age, can explain most of the reported variation in asymptomatic proportions among cities.
+Through simulations integrating asymptomatic infection data from our study and others, we demonstrate that asymptomatic individuals play an important role in COVID-19 transmission, before and after mass vaccination.
+With growing numbers of people being vaccinated, we expect a higher proportion of infections to be transmitted by asymptomatic individuals.
+Active surveillance among children and vaccinated people would be still needed in the future to monitor epidemic trajectory.

 ## Notes on the code